modestbayes/LFGP_NeurIPS/README.md

 # Modeling Dynamic Functional Connectivity with Latent Factor Gaussian Processes

+Studying dynamic functional connectivity can lead to better understanding of the brain.
+Modeling dynamic functional connectivity is met with challenges of high dimensionality and noisy data.
+The common models used in neuroimaging studies such as principal component analysis and hidden Markov models are either non-probabilistic or inflexible.
+We present a probabilistic model to learn low-dimensional latent connectivity dynamics with Gaussian processes.

 ## LFGP

 Source code for the LFGP model:

-*blr.py* Bayesian linear regression with conjugate prior for factor loadings
+`blr.py` Bayesian linear regression with conjugate prior for factor loadings

-*factor_gp.py* LFGP model class
+`factor_gp.py` LFGP model class

-*inference.py* Gibbs sampling algorithm for posterior inference
+`inference.py` Gibbs sampling algorithm for posterior inference

-*metropolis.py* Metropolis random walk (used within Gibbs) for GP hyper-parameters
+`metropolis.py` Metropolis random walk (used within Gibbs) for GP hyper-parameters

-*mvn.py* Multivariate Gaussian conditional distribution and covariance decomposition
+`mvn.py` Multivariate Gaussian conditional distribution and covariance decomposition

-## notebooks

-Notebooks for experiments:

-i. posterior contraction

-ii. horseshoe prior

-iii. kernel decomposition

-iv. simulation study

-v. rat hippocampus LFP

 ## final_plots